| | | |

 Another pre-winter project, but still a great suggestion.
 Consider adding a sunning room off the side of your coop to trap heat!

-If you pursue this adventure, keep in mind you still must maintain a healthy level of ventilation to prevent ammonia buildup.
+If you pursue this adventure, keep in mind you still must maintain good ventilation to prevent ammonia buildup.
+Fresh air is crucial for the health of your chooks.
 Depending on the side of your flock, consider building a room with a glass or sturdy plastic ceiling.
+The sun is always a safe heat source, and Vitamin D is good for every living being.

 Insulate nesting boxes